South Carolina DOT Number

 How Does the SC USDOT Define a Commercial Motor Vehicle in Commerce?

 Are you still unsure if you are operating a commercial motor vehicle?
 If so, feel free to call the FMCSARegistration.com phone number at any time.
 One of our customer service specialists can assess your specific information.
 Then, we can help you secure the DOT and FMCSA registration that you need.
+Checkout 5 different types of Freight Contracts.

 Does the State Have Requirements for Lettering a Vehicle?

 Yes.
 These USDOT requirements refer to 49 CFR part 390.21.
 The policy states that vehicle marking needs to display specific information.
 First, a driver has to display the legal name/trade name of his or her motor carrier.
 You can find out more about this by downloading a sample MCS– 150 form on our site.
 You must also display the motor carrier identification number that the FMCSA issues.
 That number gets preceded by “USDOT” letters.
 Next, “SC” letters have to follow your Intrastate USDOT Number.
+Also check What Is the MCS-90 & How Does It Affect the Trucking Insurance of Motor Carriers?
+Must visit What Happens When Driver Qualification Files Do Not Get Updated?
+Also check out how our experts help you in DOT Number Deactivation.

 Say a name on a vehicle/CMV is not the name of the operating carrier.
 The name of the operating carrier should also go onto the vehicle.
 You can place that name next to the information listed above.
 When doing so, precede the name with these words: “operated by.”
 Your vehicle lettering has to contrast in color with the vehicle’s background color.
 The DOT and South Carolina DMV are very strict about this.
 The information has to appear legible during the daytime.
 In fact, your lettering must seem legible from a fifty-foot distance.
 Once again, please call our DOT experts if you have questions.
 We can work with you over the phone to ensure that you mark your vehicle with the right info.
+All employers of CDL drivers that operate CMVs must maintain a drug and alcohol program.

 How Should I Apply for a New Intrastate USDOT #?